Kindergarten, schools and higher education

 Norwegian students abroad

 The Ministry of Education and Research offers information for Norwegian international students (in Norwegian).
+Here you can read more about travelling back to your place of study and planning for studies abroad.

 All Norwegian citizens who are staying abroad are encouraged to register at the travel registration portal (in Norwegian) hosted by the Foreign Ministry.
 This will allow the Norwegian authorities to quickly contact you if required.